sensedeep/onetable-migrate/README.md

 //  See above example for Migrate parameters const migrate = new Migrate(OneTableParams, {dir: '.'})

+//  Initialize the migration library.
+This reads the table primary keys. await migrate.init()

-//  Apply a specific migration where direction is -1 for downgrade, +1 for an upgrade and 0 for a reset let migration = await migrate.apply(direction, '0.0.1')
+//  Apply a specific migration where direction is -1 for downgrade, +1 for an upgrade and 0 for a reset let migration = await migrate.apply(direction, '0.0.1', {dry: false})

 //  Return a list of applied migrations let migrations = await migrate.findPastMigrations()